Knoxville Foreclosure Attorneys

 The term "bankruptcy" is another term which frightens people, since it is viewed as primarily the last lifeline thrown to those who are drowning in debt.
 You may be surprised, however, to discover there are a number of strategies to use bankruptcy for Chapter 7 or 13 as a means to stop foreclosure actions.

-Chapter 7 focuses more on supporting those who want to get out of debt by selling their assets and possessions, while Chapter 13 is used in the form of an extensive repayment plan which lasts over a certain period to help you progressively get rid of all your debt.
+- Chapter 13 is used in the form of an extensive repayment plan which lasts over a certain period to help you progressively get rid of all your debt.
+You can create a payment plan for your overdue mortgage payments and keep your home.

 The Advantage of Automatic Stay